LorenzoScalvini/LorenzoScalvini/README.md

 ### 🪴 &nbsp;About Me / What i do...

 - &nbsp; Hello everyone, I'm Lorenzo and i study to be:
-    - &nbsp; A Web designer -Web developer
+    - &nbsp; A Web designer - Web developer
     - &nbsp; A Game developer (one day maybe)

 # My Knowledge